 Sweet Potatoes?
 In Cheesecake?
 It’s More Likely Than You Think

 Maybe the first cheesecake you think of is the New York classic slice, but cheesecake can trace its origins back to ancient Greece, where a form of cheesecake was made with cheese and honey.
 The Romans later adopted the recipe, spreading it throughout Europe.
-The combination of sweet potatoes and cheesecake likely emerged in the Southern U.S..
+The combination of sweet potatoes and cheesecake likely emerged in the Southern United States.
 The first recorded recipes began appearing in the ’70s and ’80s.
 As Southern cuisine gained popularity, particularly in the context of soul food and comfort dishes, sweet potato cheesecake became a favorite dessert, often served during holidays and family gatherings.

 Sweet Potato Cheesecake